Music Appreciation: Pastoral by Vincent Persichetti

 Persichetti (1915-1987) produced an enormous amount of work over his lifetime, providing music for a wide variety of musicians.
 He wrote everything from symphonies to cantatas, chamber music to pieces for concert band.
 Pastoral is one of two pieces he composed for woodwind quintet.
 The term “pastoral” (var. pastorale) is much used in art and music to portray country life.

-The flute and clarinet lead off with a lovely little duet, painting a bucolic image of green grass, some trees along a fence line, perhaps a bubbling brook running through the field.
+The flute and clarinet lead off with a lovely little duet, painting a bucolic image of green grass, some trees along a fence line, perhaps a babbling brook running through the field.
 The bit at 0:32 reminds me of little birds fluttering about, or butterflies.
 The oboe enters at 0:46, adding a different tone color into the mix.
 The three instruments finish up as the bassoon emerges (0:56).

 The bassoon’s short phrase begins to take us toward new ideas.
 At 1:00, the flute, oboe, and clarinet come in together on a chord, the first time we’ve heard a “vertical” chord as opposed to one that occurs when various melodic lines happen to come together.
 Immediately after this the horn finally appears, playing a manipulated version of the flute’s melody from the beginning of the piece (theme A).
 The bassoon answers with an echo (1:10).